 Our current repertoire includes arrangements of classical music as well as pieces composed specially for guitar orchestra.

 Here are some examples of arrangements.
 The first are conducted by Valérie Hartzell, our current Musical Director; the last two are earlier recordings with Peter Rueffer, our previous Musical Director:

-Air and Rondeau from Henry Purcell’s The Fairy Queen arranged by Peter Rueffer:
+Rondeau, Air and Jig from Henry Purcell’s The Fairy Queen arranged by Peter Rueffer:

 Franz Schubert’s song Auf dem Wasser zu singen (To be sung on the water), arranged by one of our members:

 March from The Nutcracker by Tchaikovsky, arranged by Peter Rueffer: